-What is a Credit Union?
+What Is A Credit Union?

-Credit Unions (like Dort Federal Credit Union) are not-for-profit financial cooperatives, serving members who share something in common: employment, association membership, or residence in a particular geographic area.
+Credit Unions (like Dort Financial Credit Union) are not-for-profit financial cooperatives, serving members who share something in common: employment, association membership, or residence in a particular geographic area.
 Each member owns one share of the cooperative, represented by the initial deposit made to a primary savings account.
 Unlike other financial institutions, credit union ‘profits’ are returned to the membership in the form of lower loan rates, higher dividend rates, and affordable services.
 Surveys consistently rank credit unions first among financial institutions in consumer satisfaction.

 New federal laws and regulations are changing the structure and face of the financial services industry.
 In this time of accelerating change, it is important to truly understand how credit unions are unique and different, and why we remain a necessary and extremely popular financial alternative for 82 million Americans.

 - Social Purpose: People Helping People.
 Credit unions exist to help people, not make a profit.
 Our goal is to serve all of our members well, including those of modest means – every member counts.
 Our members are fiercely loyal for this reason.
 They know their credit union will be there for them in bad times, as well as good.
 The same people-first philosophy causes credit unions and our employees to get involved in community charitable activities and worthwhile causes – just ask us.

 - Not-for-profit.
 Credit unions are not-for-profit financial cooperatives.
 We exist to serve our members, not to make a profit.
 Unlike most other financial institutions, credit unions do not issue stock or pay dividends to outside stockholders.
 Instead, earnings are returned to our members in the form of lower loan rates, higher interest on deposits, and lower fees.